10 Smart Tips For Eating Well On A Travel Budget

 Eat the free breakfast

 Sure, it's often not the best.
 But many hotels offer a free breakfast that includes fruit, toast, and juice.
 Take advantage of this free option and fill up.
 We always snag a banana or apple for later, make a sandwich.
-We have found a lot of places have peanut butter and jelly available for breakfast for an easy lunch to take with us.
+We have found a lot of places that have peanut butter and jelly available for breakfast for an easy lunch to take with us.

 Remember to bring extra sandwich baggies with you.